jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.3.3 CostDistance

-Performs cost-distance accumulation on a cost surface and a group of source cells.
+Performs cost-distance accumulation on a cost surface and a group of source cells..

 *Parameters*: